-In addition, FPL may enter into forward refunding or forward swap contracts during calendar year 2017.
-In conjunction with these forward contracts, FPL may issue and sell long-term debt through December 31, 2017, which FPL may commit to deliver under these forward contracts.
+In addition, FPL may enter into forward refunding or forward swap contracts during calendar year 2018.
+In conjunction with these forward contracts, FPL may issue and sell long-term debt through December 31, 2018, which FPL may commit to deliver under these forward contracts.
 Moreover, FPL may enter into installment purchase and security agreements, loan agreements, or other arrangements with political subdivisions of the States of Florida, Georgia, or other states, if any, where FPL becomes qualified to do business, and/or pledge debt securities and/or issue guaranties in connection with such political subdivisions' issuance, for the ultimate benefit of FPL, of pollution control revenue bonds, solid waste disposal revenue bonds, and industrial development revenue bonds (such bonds collectively referred to as Revenue Bonds) or other "private activity bonds" with maturities ranging from one to one hundred years, bond anticipation notes or commercial paper.
 Such obligations may or may not bear interest exempt from federal, state or local tax.

-Contemplated to be included as long-term or short-term debt securities, as appropriate, are borrowings from banks and other lenders, and obligations pursuant to issuances of letters of credit obtained under FPL's various credit facilities and other loan agreements, as those may be entered into and amended from time to time.
-Also contemplated to be included as long-term or short-term debt securities, as appropriate, are borrowings from banks and other lenders, and obligations pursuant to issuances of letters of credit obtained under credit facilities and other loan agreements or other arrangements, as those may be entered into and amended from time to time by one or more wholly-owned, special purpose subsidiaries of FPL, with the proceeds of such borrowings to be used solely for the benefit of (1) FPL's Florida utility operations, and/or (2) FPL's customers.
+Contemplated to be included as long-term or short-term debt securities, as appropriate, are borrowings from banks and other lenders, and obligations pursuant to issuances of letters of credit, obtained under FPL's various credit facilities and other loan agreements, as those may be entered into and amended from time to time.
+Also contemplated to be included as long-term or short-term debt securities, as appropriate, are borrowings from banks and other lenders, and obligations pursuant to issuances of letters of credit, obtained under credit facilities and other loan agreements or other arrangements, as those may be entered into and amended from time to time by one or more wholly-owned, special purpose subsidiaries of FPL, with the proceeds of such borrowings to be used solely for the benefit of (1) FPL's Florida utility operations, and/or (2) FPL's customers.
 In furtherance of the foregoing, FPL states that:

-- On May 10, 2006, FPL entered into a \$250 million revolving credit agreement (referred to as the 2006 Revolving Credit Agreement) which as amended, provided a \$235 million loan commitment with an expiration date of May 10, 2015.
-On May 11, 2015, the 2006 Revolving Credit Agreement was further amended reducing the amount of the commitment to \$200 million and extending the expiration date to May 10, 2018.
-On February 10, 2016, the 2006 Revolving Credit Agreement was further amended reducing the amount of the commitment to \$155 million.
-The proceeds of loans under the 2006 Revolving Credit Agreement are available for FPL's general corporate purposes, including, without limitation, to provide working capital and to finance capital expenditures. - On February 8, 2013, FPL entered into an amended and restated \$2.5 billion syndicated revolving credit and letter of credit agreement (as amended and referred to as the 2013 Revolving Credit Agreement).
-In 2015, FPL excercised options to extend the maturity dates and as of June 30, 2016, approximately \$2.255 billion will expire on February 8, 2021, \$132.5 million will expire on February 7, 2020, \$28.5 million will expire on February 8, 2018 and \$83.6 million will expire on February 8, 2017.
+- On May 10, 2006, FPL entered into a revolving credit agreement (referred to as the 2006 Revolving Credit Agreement) which, as amended, provides a \$155 million loan commitment with an expiration date of May 10, 2018.
+The proceeds of loans under the 2006 Revolving Credit Agreement are available for FPL's general corporate purposes, including, without limitation, to provide working capital and to finance capital expenditures. - On February 8, 2013, FPL entered into an amended and restated syndicated revolving credit and letter of credit agreement (as amended, referred to as the 2013 Revolving Credit Agreement) which, as amended, provides for approximately \$2.42 billion of commitments.
+As of June 30, 2017, approximately \$2.315 billion will expire on February 8, 2022, approximately \$43.5 million will expire on February 9, 2021, \$29.75 million will expire on February 8, 2020, and \$28.5 million will expire on February 8, 2018.
 Borrowings and letter of credit issuances under the 2013 Revolving Credit Agreement are available for general corporate purposes, including, without limitation, to pay any interest or fees owing under that agreement, provide backup for FPL's self-insurance program covering its and its subsidiaries' operating facilities, and fund the cost of the prompt restoration, reconstruction and/or repair of facilities that may be damaged or destroyed due to the occurrence of any man-made or natural disaster or event or otherwise.